jhu-statprogramming-fall-2022/biostat840-project3-pkgdown-yixuan-chen-elisa/github-vignettes/outliers.md

 ![](outliers_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

+After running this function, we can see that the distributions are highly skewed and difficult to view.
+Additionally, the position of the whiskers suggests that we would be flagging many reasonable values as outliers (e.g., those above 20 or so for fishing).

-An argument is included to allow us to log transform the y-axis.
-This makes for more normal distributions, and likely provides a more reasonable criteria for outlier identification.
+Log-transforming the y-axis produces more normal distributions, and likely provides a more reasonable criteria for outlier identification.

 ``` r
 outlier_plot(activities, days, act, apply_log = TRUE)